emdete/tabulae/README.md

 ToDos
 =====

+- fix bug on display of old tracks on different zooms

+- fix bug on display track while moving

+- fix bug with display of needle (three states, move/center)

 - improve map selection

 - refactor code

 - remove as much external libraries as possible

-- allow multiple moving positions (to see friends) via api
+- allow multiple moving positions (to see friends) via intent (Conversations)